 Other options

-With some outstanding accounting software on the market (such as Xero and the excellent FreeAgent), it has never been easier to manage your day-to-day accounts.
+With outstanding accounting software on the market (such as Xero and the excellent FreeAgent), managing your day-to-day accounts has never been easier.

-However, software will not be able to compile and submit your annual company accounts for you.
+However, software cannot compile and submit your annual company accounts for you.

-You may choose to use an accountant to compile your company accounts and take care of the rest of your tax affairs yourself.
+You may choose to have an accountant compile your company accounts and manage the rest of your tax affairs yourself.

 In this case, you might expect to pay the equivalent of half the annual fee of a typical contractor accountancy service for an annual accounts-only service.